• Skip to primary navigation

 03:54

 True story, by the way.
-Now, adults seem to have a prevalently restrictive attitude towards kids, from every “Don’t do that, don’t do this” in school handbook, to restrictions on school Internet use.
-As history points out, become oppressive when they’re fearful about keeping control.
-And although adults may not be quite at the level of totalitarian regimes, kids have no or very little say in making the rules, really, the attitude should be reciprocal, meaning that the adult population should learn and take into account the wishes of the younger population.
+Now, adults seem to have a prevalently restrictive attitude towards kids, from every “Don’t do that, don’t do this” in the school handbook, to restrictions on school Internet use.
+As history points out, regimes oppressive when they’re fearful about keeping control.
+And although adults may not be at the level of totalitarian regimes, kids have no or very little say in making the rules, when really, the attitude should reciprocal, meaning that the adult population should learn and take into the wishes of the younger population.

 04:28

 Now, what’s even worse than restriction, is that adults often underestimate kids’ abilities.
-We love challenges, but when expectations low, trust me, we will sink to them.
+We love challenges, but when are low, trust me, we will sink to them.
 My own parents had anything but low expectations for me and my sister.
-Okay, so they didn’t tell us to become doctors or lawyers or anything like that, but my dad did read to us about and pioneer germ-fighters, when lots of other kids were “The Wheels on the Bus Go Round and Round.”
-Well, we heard that one too, but “Pioneer Germ Fighters” totally rules.
+Okay, they didn’t tell us to become doctors or lawyers or anything like that, but my dad did read to us about Aristotle and pioneer germ-fighters, when lots of kids were hearing “The Wheels on the Bus Go Round and Round.”
+Well, we that one too, but “Pioneer Germ Fighters” totally rules.

 05:03